 Out of the past

+‘Mandy eh?’
+She thought a bit more, then plunged in.
 ‘Agency, like me, not one of the good ones, she knew Ralph around the same time as me.
-Perhaps she was in his diary, but why her to do the shooting I don’t know, she was never a crack shot.
+Perhaps she was in his diary, but why her doing the shooting I don’t know, she was never a crack shot.
 I mean, it was just not something she’d be into – nails and make-up were her thing.’

 ‘If Ralph wanted her to though.’